 Road Transport Operations France

-As the largest country in the EU, with its capital Paris having a population of 12 million people.
-France has borders with 8 other countries, and is therefore the route across to many European countries from the UK via the channel which is the busiest seaway in the world.
+Is the largest country in the EU, with its capital Paris having a population of 12 million people.
+France has borders with 8 other countries and is therefore the route across to many European countries from the UK via the channel which is the busiest seaway in the world.

 The main ferry route to France is Dover to Calais, but Dover to Dunkerque, Newhaven to Dieppe, Portsmouth to Le Havre and Portsmouth to Caen/St. Malo, Poole and Cherbourg, and Plymouth to Roscoff are all alternatives.
 Eurotunnel offers even faster access from Folkestone to Calais.